Your Grounded Sage Floral Aura is Peony!

 Antioxidants are nature’s anti-aging gems.
 They help restore tone and texture, all while preventing further damage from free radicals.
 They also boost skin cell regeneration to improve cellular turnover for healthy new skin.

-Focus on a skincare routine that provides your skin with lots of antioxidant support like our Forever Young Facial Moisturizer and Easy on the Eyes Eye Cream - both of which can be used in a morning or evening routine.
+Focus on a skincare routine that provides your skin with lots of antioxidant support, like our Safflower Support Facial Moisturizer and Botanical Boost Eye Serum - both of which can be used in a morning or evening routine.
 Many find they like to use these products in the evening so they can layer on a generous dose to support the reparative work our skin does at night.

 3) Protecting skin from further extrinsic skin aging: